Kylir/opencv-playground/README.md

 # OpenCV for NodeJS

-This project is an attempt to use OpenCV on the Raspberry Pi to detect rectangles.
+This project is an attempt to use OpenCV on the Raspberry Pi to detect coloured shapes.
-The ultimate goal would be to drive a small robot using shape detection.
+The ultimate goal would be to drive a small robot using colour detection.

 ## Install the nodeJS binding for OpenCV.

 The project uses the Node module `opencv4node` available [here](https://github.com/justadudewhohacks/opencv4nodejs) to do the binding with OpenCV.

-This module is trying to install OpenCV automatically but it failed in my case.
+This module tried to install OpenCV automatically but it failed in my case.
 So I had to install the Windows version of openCV from the [official reelase website.](https://www.opencv.org/releases.html)

 Then the Node module needs to know where to find the different components.
 I had to set the following environment variables: